kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 - Once account is created, create and download the key file.
 This will be used to authenticate google services.
 This will be needed for Kestra, dbt.

 ## 3) Setup Kestra
 - Setup working Environment either a VM on GCP or on your local machine cloud.
-Open your terminal and clone the project repo and launch Kestra UI
+Open your terminal, clone the project repo and then launch Kestra UI

 ```
   git clone https://github.com/kabiromohd/Divvy-Analytics-Dashboard-Project.git